 How to make money off subscribers without scaring them away?

-The attention of your email subscribers is worth to you far more than their current money-making value.
+The attention of your email subscribers is considerably greater than their existing monetary value to you.
 In essence, monetizing your email list is much like the California Gold Rush in the mid-19th century: you’re sitting on a revenue gold mine and just need to exploit it effectively.

 What are the biggest challenges for publishers

 There are two main obstacles when it comes to email monetization

 There is no one exact recipe for getting paid from email campaigns.
 In fact, there are so many variables and so much competition.
 Publishers need to send emails at the right time, from the right email address to the right inboxes.
 It needs to come from the right channel and to the right person with the right message, in order to engage audiences so they will take a desired action.
 Even the desired action has a range: is the email for posterity (to be seen, liked and shared)?
 To get the reader to click an ad or to pay for content or goods?
 It’s a fierce world out there!

 Now as we better understand the variables that comprise email monetization, we see that knowledge, time and experienced staff are the ingredients for success.
 All of these best practices require time to draft, test, and send.
 And repeat.
 In-house marketing specialists generally have a hefty workload that prohibits full dedication for this important task; they might lack the total expertise and attention to detail that this necessitates.
 Moreover, it gets costly to train for and commit to this endeavor.
 Simply put, many publishers don’t have the financial resources to execute a solid in-house email monetization strategy.

 Naturally, there are different ways to monetize your email list.
 Here are some of the best ways to make money: